gbrrestoration/rrap-mds-knowledge-hub/information-system/data-store/viewing-a-dataset.md

 - **JSON Metadata**

 ## Collaborating
 Users can share the dataset with others using the Handle link.
+Using the Handle link to share data is an easy way of sharing files as updates to the data can be made and the user with the link will always have access the most up to date data.
 The Handle link is a persitent digital identifier for the dataset.
 See [About digital object identifiers](../digital-object-identifiers.md.html){:target="\_blank"} for more information.

-Using the Handle link to share data is an easy way of sharing files.
-Updates to the data can be made and the user with the link will always have access the most up to date data.
+To share, click on the *Click to copy link* button.
+Then paste the link into an email, document etc... that is to be shared with other RRAP M&DS IS users.

 |                                     Share dataset                           |
 | :-------------------------------------------------------------------------: |
 |<img src="../../assets/images/shareDataset.png" alt="drawing" width="200" align ="left"/>      |

-To share, right click on the link and select *Copy link*.
-Then paste into email, document etc... that is to be shared with others.

 {% include notes.html content=" Users <strong>must</strong> to be logged into the RRAP M&DS Information System to be able to access the data.
 Users without an Information System account will need to create one before viewing the data." %}

-The **Dataset location information** relates to the storage location on the AWS S3 server.
+Underneath the Handle link, the **Dataset Location** information relates to the storage location on the AWS S3 server.
+The **Record Information** gives the user the date and time of the creation of the metadata record, with any updates to the metadata record shown under *Updated time*.
-The JSON Metadata can be expanded and the information copied by first clicking **Expand details**, then the **copy** button.
-To close the expanded view, click on **Expand details** again.

-On the right hand side of the page, Users can also [download the dataset](../data-store/downloading-datasets.html){:target="\_blank"} and [upload additional data](../data-store/registering-and-uploading-a-dataset.html){:target="\_blank"} by clicking the corresponding tabs.
+On the right hand side of the page, Users have an overview of the the metadata and can also [download the dataset](../data-store/downloading-datasets.html){:target="\_blank"} and [upload additional data](../data-store/registering-and-uploading-a-dataset.html){:target="\_blank"} by clicking the corresponding tabs.
+The **JSON Metadata** can be expanded (so the information can be viewed or copied) by clicking on the *Expand details* button.
+To close, click the *Expand details* button again.